Ssaava/Developer-Toolbox/CONTRIBUTING.md

 **Code of Conduct:**

-Please note that we have a <a href="./CODE_OF_CONDUCT.md" target="_blank">Code of Conduct</a> that we expect all contributors to follow.
+Please note that we have a [Code of Conduct](./CODE_OF_CONDUCT.md) that we expect all contributors to follow.
 We want to maintain an inclusive and respectful environment for everyone.

 **Hacktoberfest Participation:**